-World Games are held in summer and winter sports, alternating every two years.
-The next World Winter Games will be held in 2021 in Sweden, and the next World Summer Games will be held in 2023 in Berlin, Germany.
-For World Games, Minnesota is part of the larger USA delegation and only selects athletes to represent the state.
-Coaches are selected through an application process managed by the USA Management Team.
+Special Olympics World Games are held in summer and winter sports, alternating every two years.
+The next World Winter Games is January 2023 in Kazan, Russia, and the next World Summer Games is tentatively scheduled for 2023 in Berlin, Germany.

 Two years in advance

 The host country decides which sports and and how many athletes it can accommodate.
 Special Olympics Minnesota requests “quota” (sports and number of athletes) based on various factors.
 We consider participation levels, when sports were last represented, and financial resources.

 States learn what their quota allocation will be, including sports, number of athletes, gender and sometimes ability level.
 Special Olympics Minnesota then selects who will represent them.